-We believe in continuous assessment, rather than timetabling in end-of-term blocks, as it reduces the pressure on students and gives teachers multiple opportunities to look at performance data and tweak the curriculum according to the individual needs of their pupils.
+We believe in formative assessment, rather than timetabling in end-of-term blocks, as it reduces the pressure on students and gives teachers multiple opportunities to look at performance data and tweak the curriculum according to the individual needs of their pupils.

-More formally, we run tests in cycles, with students receiving plenty of advance notice of dates, times and content.
+Our assessment criteria is based on scores on classwork, homework, quizzes and projects other than the formal exams.
+Students recieve advance notice of dates, times and content.
 Teachers run preparation sessions to ensure that students understand both situational and academic requirements for each test, and the data from this is used to inform ongoing learner programs, coaching opportunities, setting and the content of our regular teachers' meetings.